VPYen/plentiful-react/README.md

+# Plentiful

-# Plentiful is an e-commerce mockup including user profiling, order tracking, and recommendation systems.
+## Plentiful is an e-commerce mockup including user profiling, order tracking, and recommendation systems.
 A full-stack application using React-Redux for front-end and Spring Boot for back-end.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).